slimemold/timingcat/README.md

 - Allow changing start time.
 For OnTheDay.net synchronization (which doesn't allow changing start time), adjust by tweaking finish time.
 - DNS submissions seem to get submitted, but not marked green.
-- Make a noise when a time is entered.
 - When entering time manually, entry not marked "local".
 Had to do that manually.
 - Log submit window transactions, not just submitted results.